cryptosharks131/lndg/README.md

 10. `-pw` or `--adminpw` Setup a custom admin password - default: `Randomized`

 ### Using A Webserver
 You can serve the dashboard at all times using a webserver instead of the development server.
 Using a webserver will serve your static files and installing whitenoise is not required when running in this manner.
 Any webserver can be used to host the site if configured properly.
-A bash script has been included to help aide in the setup of a nginx webserver. `sudo bash nginx.sh`
+A bash script has been included to help aide in the setup of a nginx webserver.
+`sudo bash nginx.sh`

+When updating, follow the same steps as above.
+You will also need to restart the uwsgi service for changes to take affect on the UI.
+`sudo systemctl restart uwsgi.service`

 ## Key Features
 ### Suggests Fee Rates